Demian Voorhagen: Strategic Entrepreneurial Growth

 55:07.14 – Demian Voorhagen

-I feel pretty confident that I’m going to have a job for the next fifty years
+I feel pretty confident that I’m going to have a job for the next 50 years

-Yeah, yeah, yeah, yeah, yeah, problem Solver I Mean that’s really like because somebody comes to you with a problem and what I hear you say is okay, cool like I don’t maybe how even I said the problem to you is not the right problem there problem is actually another one in this decision tree or in this as I’m as I’m starting with.
+Yeah, problem solver I mean that’s really like because somebody comes to you with a problem and what I hear you say is okay, cool like I don’t, maybe how I said the problem to you is not the right problem, there problem is actually another one in this decision tree or in this as I’m as I’m starting with.

 55:25.68 – Demian Voorhagen

-Yeah, yeah, yeah, and I think yeah and I think Ai is typically a very good solution if you have a very specific one.
+Yeah, and I think AI is typically a very good solution if you have a very specific one.

 55:41.97 – Demian Voorhagen

-Problem that you know is the problem that you want an answer to But for example, say that you’re asking an Ai.
-Well you know I want to increase my revenue so I want to run a Linkedin campaign help me think of content ah to run that campaign.
-But at the same time you’re going to drive people to your website which is just a shitty copy and you know is not going to convert at all or your whole signup flow is just 1 big mess.
-It’s a conversion killer the ai is never going to think about.
+Problem that you know the problem that you want an answer to.
+But for example, say that you’re asking an AI.
+Well, I want to increase my revenue so I want to run a Linkedin campaign help me think of content to run that campaign.
+But at the same time, you’re going to drive people to your website which is just a shitty copy and is not going to convert at all or your whole signup flow is just one big mess.
+It’s a conversion killer the AI is never going to think about.
 Okay I’m not going to say never.

 Yeah.